driiiaann/sql-data-warehouse-projects/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project builds a modern data warehouse in PostgreSQL using Medallion Architecture (**Bronze / Silver / Gold**) and delivers a **Power BI dashboard** for sales analytics.
-It consolidates ERP and CRM sales data into a star schema optimized for analytical queries, with ETL pipelines, data quality checks, and SQL-based reporting across customer behaviour, product performance, and sales trends.
+It consolidates ERP and CRM sales data into a star schema optimized for analytical queries, with ELT pipelines, data quality checks, and SQL-based reporting across customer behaviour, product performance, and sales trends.

 ![Star Schema](docs/data_model.png)